 Marginal means, contrasts, and interactions

 Marginal means and contrasts let you analyze the relationships between your outcome variable and your covariates, even when that outcome is binary, count, ordinal, categorical, or survival.
 Compute adjusted predictions with covariates set to interesting or representative values.
 Or compute marginal means for each level of a categorical covariate.
 Make comparisons of the adjusted predictions or marginal means using contrasts.
 If you have multilevel data and random effects, these effects are automatically integrated out to provide marginal (that is, population-averaged) estimates.
 After fitting almost any model in Stata, analyze the effect of covariate interactions, and easily create plots to visualize those interactions.
 And much more.

 Want to analyze data from a prospective (incidence) study, cohort study, case–control study, or matched case–control study?
 Stata's tables for epidemiologists make it easy to summarize your data and compute statistics such as incidence-rate ratios, incidence-rate differences, risk ratios, risk differences, odds ratios, and attributable fractions.
 You can analyze stratified data too—compute Mantel–Haenszel combined estimates, perform tests of homogeneity, and standardize estimates.
 If you have an ordinal rather than binary exposure, you can perform a test for a trend.
 And much more.

 Want to program your own commands to perform estimation, perform data management, or implement other new features?
-Stata is so programmable that thousands of Stata users have implemented and published thousands of user-written commands.
+Stata is so programmable that thousands of Stata users have implemented and published thousands of community-contributed commands.
 These commands look and act just like official Stata commands and are easily installed for free over the Internet from within Stata.
 A unique feature of Stata's programming environment is Mata, a fast and compiled matrix programming language.
 Of course, it has all the advanced matrix operations you need.
 It also has access to the power of LAPACK.
 What's more, it has built-in solvers and optimizers to make implementing your own maximum likelihood, GMM, or other estimators easier.
 And you can leverage all of Stata's estimation and other features from within Mata.
 Many of Stata's official commands are themselves implemented in Mata.
 And much more.
 And much more.